DIG-Kaust/MLgeoscience/docs/lectures/02_prob.md

 commonly used in the context of ML systems.

-**Self-information**: a measure of information in such a way that likely events have low information content, less likely events have higher information content and indipendent events have additive information:
+**Self-information**: a measure of information in such a way that likely events have low information content, less likely events have higher information content and independent events have additive information:

 $$
 I(x) = - log_eP(x)